 The first step in securing your data is to audit what you have.
 Consider the impact that a data loss would have on your business operations and how much replacing it would cost.

 Also, it’s important to recognise that not all data is critical.
 Categorise data so you know what is critical and make sure it is secured to the highest level.
 You may even have data in your systems that is redundant and can be discarded.

 When a cyber attack strikes, the last thing you want is pandemonium, with nobody knowing how to respond.
 In the event of a cyber incident, every second counts.
 If you can respond rapidly, you stand a good chance of halting the attack before too much damage occurs.

 That’s why you need a comprehensive cyber attack, or incident response, plan.

-With ongoing monitoring of your systems, you should be able to identify an attack in its early stages.
+With ongoing monitoring of your systems, you should be able to prevent, or identify an attack in its early stages.
 You need to have a team ready to act as quickly as possible at the first sign of a breach.